Part-time and vacation work

 Other more general opportunities exist within the University, for example resident tutor in a hall of residence.
 These posts are advertised on the University's website.

 Your rights at work, Income Tax and National Insurance

 For information on your working rights in the UK such as the National Minimum Wage, the National Living Wage and working hours, please visit the following page:

 When you begin work you will need a tax code which tells your employer what your personal tax allowance will be.
 To obtain your tax code, you will need to fill in a P46 form.

-From April 2017, if you earn above £11,500 a year, you will have to pay Income Tax.
-For details of paying tax visit the HMRC website or contact HM Customs and Revenue office Nottingham 0300 200 3500.
+For details of paying Income Tax visit the HMRC website or contact HM Customs and Revenue office Nottingham 0300 200 3500.

 If you are a UK citizen you should have been sent a card with the details of your NI number from HM Revenues and Customs (HMRC) shortly after your sixteenth birthday.
 If you didn't receive one or have lost it, please contact HMRC on 0300 200 3500.

-If you are non-UK citizen, you should contact the Jobcentre Plus to apply for your NI number as soon as you are offered a job.
+If you are a non-UK citizen, you should contact Jobcentre Plus to apply for your NI number as soon as you are offered a job.
 Contact them on 0845 600 0643.

 You will be invited to an interview at your local JobCentre Plus office.
-It usually takes 6 to 12 weeks for your application to be processed but you can still work during this time.
+It usually takes six to 12 weeks for your application to be processed but you can still work during this time.
 Inform your employer as soon as you have your NI number.
-For more information, visit the Gov.uk website.